What is Linen?

 In Central Asia, people were spinning linen thread and rope by about 30,000 BC, long before wool.
 It took longer to invent weaving, but by 5000 BC, at the latest, people were weaving linen into fabric.
-In the first millennium BC, the Egyptians mostly wore linen, while Greeks and West Asians and Germans mostly wore wool.
-By the Roman period, however, many people wore linen tunics for comfort with wool robes over them for warmth, and in the Middle Ages in Europe this continued to be common, so that "linen" got to mean something like "underwear".
+In the first millennium BC, people in North Africa, Egypt, and Sudan, and West Asia mostly wore linen, while Greeks and West Asians and Germans mostly wore wool.
+By the Roman period, however, many Europeans wore linen tunics for comfort with wool robes over them for warmth, and in the Middle Ages in Europe this continued to be common, so that "linen" got to mean something like "underwear" (that's why most of our underwear is white).
 Our word "lingerie" is related to linen.
 In the Islamic Empire, on the other hand, people began to wear mainly linen and cotton, and not so much wool.

 Eyewitness: Costume, by L. Rowland-Warne (2000).
 For kids, but mainly European clothing, from earliest times to modern.